 The whispering morning breeze always accompanies that dreadful blue hue that signals another day, one more beginning with but one outcome; an end.

-Just when my day was all laid out all hell broke loose at the door, the side window, and just outside the wall my bed rested against; those god damn dogs again, every morning, every damn morning they ran through this ritual.
+Just when my day was all laid out all hell broke loose at the door, the side window, and just outside the wall my bed is against; those god damn dogs again, every morning, every damn morning.
 Playing as they may be, they might as well be a herd of traveling salesman peddling products they say I need to be a civilized upstanding and respected member of this charade called society.
-I left that society behind and I don’t need a reminder of it.

-On this side of Jacobs Pass, so called for the old-timer Jacob Tooley who went missing in these woods some time ago, I wake up every morning in my cabin some six miles out of town, a good distance to keep those refined types out of temptation.
+On this side of Jacobs Pass, so called for the old-timer Jacob Tooley who went missing in these woods some time ago, I wake up every morning in my cabin exactly six miles out of town, a good distance to keep those refined types out of my hair.

 Out of sight out of mind they say, there might be something to that.